RQ

 Connecting the new upper floor to the existing first floor is one of the trickiest design elements.
 Options include:

-An architect will help you find the best solution for your specific layout.
+A chartered architect - find one through RIBA - will help you find the best solution for your specific layout.

 Cost Breakdown